itsianfrane/VolleySeats/README.md

 Content: `Match` and `seat details`, including `reservation status` and `user information`.

 ## 🔜 Future Improvements
-- User Authentication: Adding a login system for user accounts.
+- **User Authentication**: Adding a login system for user accounts.
-- Dynamic Pricing: Implementing variable seat pricing based on location and demand.
+- **Dynamic Pricing**: Implementing variable seat pricing based on location and demand.
-- Real-time Updates: Integrating APIs for live match updates and availability.
+- **Real-time Updates**: Integrating APIs for live match updates and availability.

 ## ❤️ Acknowledgement
 > First and foremost, I would like to express my deepest gratitude to **Almighty God** for His unending guidance, wisdom, and strength throughout this project.